LitCastVlog/MPV-Plex-Inspired-OSC-Theme/README.md

 ```
 `Material-Design-Iconic-Font.ttf` can also be downloaded from [here](https://zavoloklom.github.io/material-design-iconic-font/).

-# How to config

-edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.

 # Thumbnails

 To enable thumbnails in timeline, install [thumbfast](https://github.com/po5/thumbfast).
 No other step necessary.